AllYourBot/hostedgpt/README.md

      - `GOOGLE_AUTH_CLIENT_ID`: Your Client ID
      - `GOOGLE_AUTH_CLIENT_SECRET`: Your Client Secret

-#### Microsoft OAuth authentication
+#### Microsoft Graph OAuth authentication

-Microsoft OAuth authentication is disabled by default.
-You can enable it by setting `MICROSOFT_AUTHENTICATION_FEATURE` to `true`.
+Microsoft Graph OAuth authentication is disabled by default.
+You can enable it by setting `MICROSOFT_GRAPH_AUTHENTICATION_FEATURE` to `true`.

-To enable Microsoft OAuth authentication, you need to set up Microsoft OAuth in the Microsoft Azure portal.
+To enable Microsoft Graph OAuth authentication, you need to set up Microsoft Graph OAuth in the Microsoft Azure portal.
 It's a bit involved but we've outlined the steps below.
 After you follow these steps you will set the following environment variables:

-- `MICROSOFT_AUTH_CLIENT_ID` - Microsoft OAuth client ID
+- `MICROSOFT_GRAPH_AUTH_CLIENT_ID` - Microsoft Graph OAuth client ID
-- `MICROSOFT_AUTH_CLIENT_SECRET` - Microsoft OAuth client secret
+- `MICROSOFT_GRAPH_AUTH_CLIENT_SECRET` - Microsoft Graph OAuth client secret
+- `MICROSOFT_GRAPH_SCOPE` - Space separated list of scopes to request.
+This defaults to `openid profile email offline_access user.read`.

 **Steps to set up:**